 7 unexpected benefits of quitting caffeine

-It’s a smart move because too much caffeine can have a negative impact on the body.
-In this article, we’ll serve up seven unexpected benefits of quitting caffeine (or at least drastically cutting down the amount you consume per day).
+In this article, we’ll explore seven unexpected benefits of quitting caffeine (or at least drastically cutting down the amount you consume per day).

 Caffeine is a natural stimulant, which is found in many plants, and widely used in foods and beverages across the world.
 Coffee is the most potent and most consumed of the bunch.

 Caffeine is also synthetically produced in medications and is found in high amounts in energy drinks/pre-workout shots to boost alertness and supply extra workout fuel.
+Other sources include chocolate and green tea.

+Everything in moderation is generally considered ok.
 The problem occurs when you go overboard with caffeine in coffee, soft drinks, and energy drinks.
 A mix of the three could easily send your caffeine levels sky high…and result in an energy crash later in the day.
 What goes up must come down.

 It has been argued that coffee helps keep you regular by stimulating the movement of muscles in the colon, leading to bowel movements.